• 1-3 Days Delivery

 Type C Waterproofing involves the installation of a fully maintainable cavity drain membrane system to the inside of the building.
 This cavity drain membrane system is a water management system that is not designed to block water ingress but simply controls any water that enters the structure to an evacuation point which removes the water to external drains.

-Any water that penetrates the external shell of the basement is collected in a cavity created by the cavity drain membrane system (between the external wall and an internal lining or wall) and controlled through a drainage system to an evacuation point which normally consists of a mechanical sump and pump system where water is collected before being pumped to an external drain.
+Any water that penetrates the external shell of the basement is collected in a cavity created by the cavity drain membrane system (between the external wall and an internal lining or wall) and controlled through a drainage system to an evacuation point which normally consists of a mechanical basement sump and pump system where water is collected before being pumped to an external drain.
 Type C systems should be designed to deal with worst-case water ingress and be fully maintainable.

 What Can Go Wrong